AVLI Restaurant in Benitses, Corfu: A Dining Experience to Remember

 The complex relationship of Greek to almost every language of today

-This is a very big subject, but instead of trying to delve deep into the subject we will only use one example, a single word, and give its relation to today’s words.
+This is a very big subject, but instead of trying to delve deep into the subject, we will only use one example, a single word, and give its relation to today’s words.

-The word ‘Sea’
+The word ‘Sea.’

 The Sea in Ancient Greece:

-The word Sea had more than 13 different names in Ancient Greek, That’s right, 13.
+The word ” sea ” had more than 13 different names in Ancient Greek.
+That’s right, 13.

 • With equal to 2 Beaufort winds, it was called “Thalatta or Thalassa” (Today’s Greek word for Sea).

-• With equal to 3 Beaufort wind, it was called “Myra,” which is the root of words like:
+• With an equal to 3 Beaufort wind, it was called “Myra,” which is the root of words like:

 • Latin/Italian: Mare